xriss/gamecake/readme.md

 lua libraries.
 For convenience gamecake is a command line compatible replacement for lua and pagecake is a command line compatible replacement for nginx (open resty).
-The only diference is we have C libraries and Lua libraries from this repository embeded ready to be required in you lua script.
+The only diference is we have C libraries and Lua libraries from this repository embedded and ready to be required by your lua code.